theprojectsomething/re.places/README.md

 Installation & Use
 --------------------

 re:**places**.js is currently intended to be installed from a CDN, with the exception of the polyfill (service worker) script.
 While modules are in use, they rely on remote imports.
 This is primarily because the library was coded by hand, without a package manager, and so doesn't have any build steps that might facilitate different versions (UMD, local es6 modules, etc.) Future versions should resolve this shortcoming and provide for a straightforward `npm i` process.
-That said, porting the library to run locally [is trivial](#self-hosted).
+That said, porting the library to run local [is trivial](#self-hosted).

 <h3 name="standalone">Standalone install [<a href="https://github.com/theprojectsomething/re.places/blob/master/demo/standalone.html">example</a>]</h3>